bahati7/MKB-cohort-2-Demo/doc/component-diagram/component.md

 1. A student logs in via the Web UI.
 2. The request goes through the API Gateway.
-3. API Gateway routes it to the Authenticating Service.
+3. API Gateway routes it to the Authentication Service.
 4. Upon successful login, the user is redirected to their role-based dashboard.
 5. The user submits a survey; Feedback is passed to the Feedback Service.
 6. Feedback is stored in the Database.